Marking of Mechanical Equipment

 Our management systems

-Our solutions can connect directly to most popular HR systems, in addition to being available via general API connections.
-Delivering courses on Remote SCORM ensures our eLearning courses can be taken from any LMS and still be up to date without requiring manual handling by either company.
+Our solutions can be directly connected to the most popular HR systems, in addition to being accessible via general API connections.
+Delivering courses on Remote SCORM ensures that our eLearning courses can be taken from any LMS and still be updated without requiring manual handling from any of the companies.